 For young babies, it helps them learn how to sit up, and older babies will love pushing it all around.
 My daughter loves turning it all around and trying things on each side.

-VTech Busy Learners Activity Cube, Purple
+VTech Busy Learners Activity Cube, 5 sides of play, Purple

 The V-Tech Busy Learners Activity Cube helps develop fine motor skills and plays lots of different music and sounds.